 Catharina Van Schaick was born in August 1752.
 She was the last daughter born to Albany residents Wessel and Maria Gerritse Van Schaick.
 She grew up in a comfortable riverfront home and was educated to become a fitting mate for a son of Albany's commercial elite.

-After a courtship that included the exchange of letters during the darkest days of the Revolutionary War, Caty was almost twenty-six when she married American army officer Peter Gansevoort at the Albany Dutch church in January 1778.
+After a courtship that included the exchange of letters during the darkest days of the Revolutionary War, in January 1778 Caty was almost twenty-six when she married army officer Peter Gansevoort at the Albany Dutch church.
 By 1790, their six children had been baptized there.

 The early years of their marriage including the hardships of wartime separations have been described by Alice Kenney in The Gansevoorts of Albany.